radius-project/docs/docs/content/getting-started/tutorial/1-tutorial-environment/index.md

    Follow the prompts to install the [control plane services]({{< ref architecture >}}), create an [environment resource]({{< ref environments >}}), and create a [local workspace]({{< ref workspaces >}}).
 You will be asked for:

    - **Namespace** - When an application is deployed, this is the namespace where your containers and other Kubernetes resources will be run.
 By default, this will be in the `default` namespace.
-   {{% alert title="💡 About namespaces" color="success" %}} When you initialize a Radius Kubernetes environment, Radius installs the control plane resources within    the `radius-system` namespace in your cluster, separate from your applications.
-The namespace specified in this step will be used for your application deployments.
-   {{% /alert %}}
    -  **Add Azure provider** - An [Azure cloud provider]({{<ref providers>}}) allows you to deploy and manage Azure resources as part of your application.
 If you have have an Azure subscription enter `y` and follow the instructions.
    - **Environment name** - The name of the environment to create.
 You can specify any name with lowercase letters, such as `myenv`.